 How to get there?
 Fly to Corfu, then take a ferry to Paxos

 Naxos, the largest island in the Cyclades, has some of the best turquoise waters you could wish for.
 Families should head west to Agios Georgios or Plaka beach, for shallow waters to paddle and splash about in plus horse riding and pedalo trips.
 This green and mountainous island also has great hiking and cycling opportunities plus some interesting historical sites such as Naxos castle and the ruins of ancient Apollo’s Temple at Portara Gate.
-Chora, the capital, is a lively town with plenty of choice for dining.
+Chora, the capital, is a lively town with plenty of choices for dining.

 Where is it?
-Naxos sits in the south Aegean sea, south east of Athens and the mainland
+Naxos sits in the south Aegean sea, south-east of Athens and the mainland

 How to get there?
 Fly to Athens then take a ferry to the island